 BIO filed an amicus brief in Proppant Express Investments, LLC, Proppant Express Solutions, LLC, v.
 Oren Technologies, LLC in front of the Patent Trial and Appeal Board.

-The Biotechnology Innovation Organization (BIO) is the world’s largest biotechnology trade association, representing over 1,000 biotechnology companies, research institutions, state biotechnology centers, and related organizations.
-BIO’s members devote billions of dollars annually to researching and developing biotechnological healthcare, agricultural, environmental, and industrial products that cure diseases, improve food security, create alternative energy sources, and deliver many other benefits.
-However, these products typically require lengthy, costly, and resource-intensive development periods.
-Biological medicines, for instance, save countless lives by treating previously untreatable diseases, but usually require over a decade of research and an investment of over $2 billion.
+BIO members devote billions of dollars annually to researching and developing biotechnological healthcare, agricultural, environmental, and industrial products to cure diseases, improve food security, create alternative energy sources, and deliver many other benefits.
+However, these products typically require lengthy, costly, and resource-intensive research and development.

-In light of these investments, BIO’s members depend upon a stable, predictable, and transparent patent system that encourages patent-holders to maintain and enforce strong patents.
-In particular, BIO’s members have a significant interest in ensuring that the America Invents Act’s joinder provision, 35 U.S.C. § 315(c), is interpreted as Congress intended, and that only proper parties can join an existing inter partes review (IPR) proceeding.
+In light of these investments, BIO’s members depend upon a stable, predictable, and transparent patent system encouraging patent-holders to maintain and enforce strong patents.
+In particular, BIO’s members have a significant interest in ensuring the America Invents Act’s joinder provision, 35 U.S.C. § 315(c), is interpreted as Congress intended, and that only proper parties can join an existing inter partes review (IPR) proceeding.